 Open the conversation that shows the "Maybe" and tap on the name at the top of the screen.

-Tap the information icon - "i" and then tap on the number appear on the screen.
+Tap the information icon - "i" and then tap on the number appear at the top of the screen.

 Tap "Create New Contact" or "Add Existing Contact" depending on your situation, then tap "Done".

 You may also see a "Maybe" next to the contact name if that person has recently changed their phone number and the old number is no longer active.
-Therefore, it may be a good idea to check with your contact to verify if they changed their number and to get the new number if they have.
+Therefore, it may be a good idea to check with your contacts to verify if they have changed their number and get the new number if they have.

 If you have synced your iPhone's contacts with iCloud, it may be a good idea to fix the iPhone contacts say "Maybe" problem by logging out of iCloud and then logging back in.
 To do that, go to Settings > [your name] and tap "Sign Out", then wait a few seconds before signing back in to eliminate syncing issues that could be causing the issue.

 Resetting all settings on your iPhone is another great way to fix this problem.
-To reset all settings on your device, go to Settings > General > Reset > Reset All Settings and then confirm the action.
-When the device restarts the "Maybe Contacts" should be gone.
+To do that, go to Settings > General > Reset > Reset All Settings and then confirm the action.
+When the device restarts themaybe contacts should be gone.

-To get rid of the "Maybe Contacts" issue using FoneGeek iOS System Recovery, download the program on to your computer and install it, then follow these simple steps:
+To get rid of the maybe contacts using FoneGeek iOS System Recovery, download the program on to your computer and install it, then follow these simple steps:

 Step 3: When the firmware is downloaded successfully, the software will begin fixing the device.
 Keep your iPhone connected to the computer until the process is finished.